Lockerbie bomber appeal set to start in Scotland - RFI

 Lockerbie bomber appeal set to start in Scotland

-A posthumous legal challenge to overturn the conviction of the Lockerbie bomber Abdelbaset Mohmet Al-Megrahi is due to begin in Scotland on Tuesday.
+The family of Lockerbie bomber Abdelbaset Mohmet Al-Megrahi on Tuesday said they hoped a posthumous appeal in Scotland can overturn his conviction more than 30 years after the airborne atrocity.

-Scotland's most senior judge, Lord Justice General Colin Sutherland, and four other judges at the country's highest criminal court will hear the case via video link.
+Five judges including Scotland's most senior jurist, Lord Justice General Colin Sutherland, are hearing the case at the High Court of Justiciary in Edinburgh this week.

-The legal team for Megrahi's family will take part remotely from Glasgow.
-The case is due to last for three to four days with a ruling at a later date.
+The legal team for the Libyan-born Megrahi's family are taking part remotely from Glasgow.
+The case is due to last until Friday with a ruling at a later date.

-The family's lawyer, Aamer Anwar, said Megrahi's conviction has been described as "the worst miscarriage of justice in British legal history".

-He added: "There can never be a time limit on justice.
-The families who support this appeal have never given up their search for the truth."
+Before the hearing, the family said in a statement the reputation of Scottish criminal justice was on the line because of widespread doubts about Megrahi's conviction.

+But a successful appeal would vindicate their belief the US and UK governments had "lived a monumental lie for 31 years" by imprisoning an innocent man and punishing the people of Libya.

-A total of 270 people from 21 countries were killed -- 243 passengers, 16 crew, and 11 people on the ground -- in what remains Britain's biggest terrorist attack.
+A total of 270 people from 21 countries were killed -- including 11 people on the ground -- in what remains Britain's worst terrorist attack.

-Three Scottish judges sitting at a special court sitting in the Netherlands jailed the former Libyan intelligence officer for life in 2001, recommending he serve at least 27 years.
+Three Scottish judges sitting at a special court in the Netherlands jailed Megrahi, a former Libyan intelligence officer, for life in 2001, recommending he serve at least 27 years.

+He was the only person convicted of bombing the jumbo jet, and maintained his innocence until his death in 2012.

+Lawyer Aamer Anwar said he had spoken to Megrahi's son, Ali, who was eight years old when his father stood trial.

 - Secrecy order -